-The first 13 papers, and the introduction, have been compiled into a Lulu book.
-A revised version of the book, containing the latest Position Papers, is currently under development.
-We expect it to be available later in November.
+The first 27 papers, and the introduction, have been compiled into a Lulu book.

-His Excellency Archbishop Thomas Gullickson, Apostolic Nuncio to the Ukraine has kindly written an endorsement of the book
+His Excellency Archbishop Thomas Gullickson, Apostolic Nuncio to the Ukraine has kindly written an endorsement of the first edition of the book

 I think I would have enjoyed writing additional reviews [on the blog] and could have weighed in much more heavily on behalf of a project which has enjoyed my favour since I first became acquainted with it, namely The FIUV Papers on the Liturgy, which discuss specific issues concerning the 1962 Missal.
 The Papers have become one of the pillars of the internet presence of the Foederatio Internationalis Una Voce.